-As a second-year Construction Management major and Daniels Fund Scholar, Evan Torres spends much of his time building houses and communities from the ground up.
+Construction Management major and Daniels Fund Scholar Evan Torres spends much of his time building houses and communities from the ground up.
 He learned the value of giving back early in life from his mother.
 The passion she passed on to Evan for volunteering led him to become the person he is today — a leader, a builder, and an all-around outstanding guy.

 His path to Daniels Fund

 During his senior year of high school, Evan looked at his grades and doubted he would be in the running for the Daniels Fund scholarship.
 After a cross-country move from New Jersey to Colorado Springs, he’d had a bumpy freshman year.

 “I did really bad my freshman year because I didn’t fit in.
 In the whole school, I think there were three persons of color, and my brother and I were two of them,” Evan explained.
 “So I switched schools the next year and that school was too easy for me.”